PlutoZhang/Zowe-docs/topics/zoegettingstarted.md

       ...
     ```

      **Note**: The PAX file will expand into the current directory.
 A good practice is to keep the install directory apart from the install directory.
-To do this, you can create a directory such as /zoe/builds that contains the PAX files, and another such as /zoe/drivers/.
-Put the Zoe PAX file into the /zoe/builds directory, create a folder such as /zoe/drivers/0.8.1, use the `cd` command to enter this folder and run the command `pax -ppf -rf ../../builds/zoe-0.8.1.pax`.
+To do this, you can create a directory such as /zoe/paxes that contains the PAX files, and another such as /zoe/builds/.
+SFTP transfer the Zoe PAX file into the /zoe/paxes directory, use the `cd` command to switch into /zoe/builds enter this folder and run the command `pax -ppf -rf ../../builds/zoe-0.8.1.pax`.
+The /install folder will be created inside the current directory of zoe/builds from where the install can be launched.